Canadian Radio Broadcasting Commission

-The Canadian Radio Broadcasting Commission (CRBC/CCR; Commission canadienne de radiodiffusion), also referred to as the Canadian Radio Commission (CRC), was Canada's first public broadcaster and the immediate precursor to the Canadian Broadcasting Corporation.
+The Canadian Radio Broadcasting Commission (CRBC; Commission canadienne de radiodiffusion, CCR), also referred to as the Canadian Radio Commission (CRC), was Canada's first national public broadcaster and the immediate predecessor of the Canadian Broadcasting Corporation (CBC).
+It existed from 1932 to 1936 and combined two roles: operating a national public radio service and regulating private radio broadcasting in Canada.